WiseGuru/ccna-definitions/src/site/notes/CCNA/20 - Definitions/HSRP.md

 ### FHRP Protocols
 1. **[[CCNA/20 - Definitions/HSRP\|Hot Standby Router Protocol (HSRP)]]**
-	1. Cisco Proprietary; deployed in active/standby pairs
+	1. #Cisco-Proprietary ; deployed in active/standby pairs
 	2. **This is what's covered in the CCNA**
 2. Virtual Router Redundancy Protocol (VRRP)
 	1. Open standard; deployed in active/standby pairs
 	2. Almost identical to HSRP.
 		1. One difference is HSRP uses "standby" and VRRP uses "vrrp"
 3. Gateway Load Balancing Protocol (GLBP)
-	1. Cisco proprietary; supports active/active load balancing across multiple routers on the same subnet
+	1. #Cisco-Proprietary ; supports active/active load balancing across multiple routers on the same subnet

 1. FHRP-activated routers communicate with each other by sending **multicast** Hello messages
 2. When FHRP is configured, the **Virtual IP address** should be configured as the default gateway for hosts
-3. The active FHRP router responds to ARP requests with a **virtual MAC address**
+3. The active FHRP router responds to [[CCNA/20 - Definitions/ARP\|ARP]] requests with a **virtual MAC address**
 4. HSRP uses **Active** and **Standby** routers
 	1. When HSRP Standby router switches to active, it will send **gratuitous ARP messages**
 	2. The HSRP active router is determined by **Highest priority**, then **highest IP address**